JennyYu2/Projects/README.md

-# Jenny's Projects
+# Jenny's Projects *ੈ✩‧₊˚

 Welcome!
-This repository is a collection of projects, written in various programming languages and covering different use cases -- from compilers to games to web apps.
+This repository is a collection of projects that are written in various programming languages and covering different use cases. <br>
-Each project folder contains its own code, documentation, and notes.
+From compilers to games to web apps, each project folder contains its own code, documentation, and notes.

 ---